compton96/CMPM163Labs/README.md

     For the first cube on the left, I use my own fragment shader without defining colors to get the rainbow color.
     For the second cube on the left, I followed the tutorial to get the green specular highlight.
     For the third cube from the left, I use the my own shader to interpolate between lavender and aquamarine.
     For the fourth cube from the left, I made its color yellow and its specularity red, but I also made it so shiny that you can't really see the red.

+Lab4:
+    Questions:
+        a. u = x / width + 0.5 / width;
+        b. v = y / height + 0.5 / height;
+        c.
+White